 Tests on human subjects designed to evaluate the safety and/or effectiveness of new medical treatments.

 The blood in the umbilical cord and placenta after childbirth.
-Cord blood contains hematopoietic stem cells, also known as cord blood stem cells, which can regenerate the blood and immune system and can be used to treat some blood disorders such as leukemia or anemia.
+Cord blood contains hematopoietic stem cells, also known as cord blood stem cells, which may assist in regeneration of blood and immune system and may be used to treat some blood disorders such as leukemia or anemia, while evidence based medicine/studies are currently in progress.
 Cord blood can be stored long-term in blood banks for either public or private use.
 Also called umbilical cord blood.